 Are they qualified?

 Unfortunately, many operations call themselves auctioneers but don’t have the qualifications. with no backing.
 Anyone can say they’re an auctioneer.
 Only trained pros truly are worthy of matching with.
-Look for auctioneers who’ve attended auctioneering school, earned certifications and joined associations.
+Look for Chicago auctioneers who’ve attended auctioneering school, earned certifications and joined associations.

 Do they have a track record?